 The Great Quake 1906

 On April 18th, the devastating 1906 Great Earthquake and subsequent fires wreak havoc on the lives of San Franciscans, and severely damage the power and transit infrastructure.
-In the years following the disaster, much of the cable car trackage is rebuilt to accommodate the more efficient and economical electric streetcars.
-Cable cars remain only on routes so steep that electric streetcars could not operate, including various routes on Nob Hill, as well as portions of Castro Street, Fillmore Street and Pacific Avenue.
+In the years following the disaster, much of the cable car trackage is rebuilt to accommodate more efficient and economical electric streetcars.
+Cable cars remain only on routes too steep for electric streetcars, including various routes on Nob and Russian Hills, as well as portions of Castro Street, Fillmore Street and Pacific Avenue.

 For-Profit Monopolies Turn Public Favor Towards Municipal Rail 1907 - 1909

 The turn of the century saw the consolidation of many smaller, privately-operated transit systems into larger corporate monopolies.
 By 1902, one private company, United Railroads (URR), has acquired over ten separate transit companies through a variety of mergers.
 URR’s disregard for the public welfare, corruption of public officials, and callous labor practices, including violent labor unrest in 1907, so anger San Francisco voters that in December 1909 voters approve a bond for municipally operated transit.

 Beginning of Municipal Transit Service 1912